NerdPractitioner/stelligent-university/06-auto-scaling/README.md

 #### Question: CloudWatch

 _How would you use AWS CloudWatch to help monitor your ASG?_

+> You can use the cli to enable metrics collection and watch for changes in the scaling activity

+aws autoscaling enable-metrics-collection --auto-scaling-group-name my-asg --granularity "1Minute"

 You can read more [here](https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-instance-monitoring.html) about CloudWatch monitoring with ASGs.